 One of the best places to visit in Seoul is Noryangjin Fish Market.
 It’s like an aquarium where you can eat the exhibits.
 Unlike a lot of fish markets around the world, many of the fish are still alive in tanks.
 Because of that, it doesn’t smell as rank as other markets.

-This is a new guide because Noryangjin has been going through a transition from the Old Building to the new one.
-It’s had its controversy.
-Some vendors protested the move, and you’ll see spray painted protests on the Old Building.
+This is a new guide because Noryangjin has gone through a transition from the Old Building to the new one.

 When To Go